sapegin/washingcode-book/manuscript/Not_invented_here_syndrome.md

 It might be tempting to quickly write our own function or copypaste the code from Stack Overflow — what’s here to write anyway? — but we should first consider potential problems of maintaining our own solution:

-- Often poor tests and documentation, or none at all.
+- Often poor tests and documentation, or no documentation at all.
 - Many bugs aren’t fixed because of a low number of users.
 - No Google and Stack Overflow to help us when something isn’t working.
 - Maintenance may take a lot of time.